Throat and Laryngeal Cancers

 If the cancer has spread beyond the head and neck, treatment is aimed at enhancing the patient’s quality of life.

 Although there is no proven way to prevent throat cancer, there are ways to reduce the risk.
 These include:

 - Not using tobacco in any form

 - Drinking alcoholic beverages in moderation, if at all

 - Consuming a healthy diet rich in vitamin-laden fruits and vegetables

 - Taking proactive steps to prevent HPV infection

 Throat cancer care at Moffitt Cancer Center

 If you would like to learn more about throat cancers, you can request an appointment with a specialist in the Head and Neck Cancer Program at Moffitt Cancer Center by calling 1-888-663-348 or completing a new patient registration form online.
-We provide every new patient with rapid access to a cancer expert within one day, which is faster than any other cancer hospital in the nation.
+We provide every new patient with rapid access to a cancer expert as soon as possible.